Forcing single-chain nanoparticle collapse through hydrophobic solvent interactions in comb copolymers†

-We introduce a novel synthetic strategy in which high molecular weight aliphatic comb copolymers can collapse into single-chain nanoparticles (SNCPs) via photodimerization of anthracene under ultraviolet (UV) irradiation.
+We introduce a novel synthetic strategy in which high molecular weight comb copolymers with aliphatic side chains can collapse into single-chain nanoparticles (SNCPs) via photodimerization of anthracene under ultraviolet (UV) irradiation.
 By deliberately selecting hydrophobic comonomers with disparate solvency, we demonstrated that we could control chain collapse.
-We attribute these results to the formation of pseudo-unimicellar structures, whereby polyisobutylene (PIB) side chains are preferrentially solvated pushing anthracene moieties to form a denser crosslinked core.
+We attribute these results to the formation of pseudo-unimicellar structures, whereby polyisobutylene (PIB) side chains are preferentially solvated, thereby compressing anthracene moieties to form a denser crosslinked core.
 The control of hydrophobic interactions is a common occurrence in proteins and we believe that our approach can be further extended to achieve multi-compartment SCNPs whereby each section is responsible for a given function.

 - This article is part of the themed collection: Polymer Chemistry Emerging Investigators